Mylène Farmer 2019: Concert synopsis

 The concert was divided into five distinct segments and an encore.
 It started with a video introduction featuring glitching figures and Farmer on multiple video screens, as well as dark clouds.
 Farmer ascended from the ceiling in a 5-metre illuminated circle, which landed at the end of the runway.
 She proceeded along the runway as a futuristic-looking city inspired by Blade Runner and Blade Runner 2049 was shown in the background.
 Farmer then faced the audience and sang "Interstellaires" in a black ensemble with a golden corset, as the band moved closer to her.
 "Sans logique" was performed next with Farmer walking on the stage.
 For the third song, "Rolling Stone," Farmer recreated a choreography assisted by 16 dancers.
 Farmer then removed her corset and performed "Pourvu qu'elles soient douces" with the dancers; the performance also featured dialogue from the original music video.
-"Stolen Car" was then performed as a virtual Stingappeared in the background.
+"Stolen Car" was then performed as a virtual Sting appeared in the background.
 The section ended with a performance of "Des larmes."
 Towards the end, Farmer walked out while the band performed an instrumental outro.

 The second act opened with a performance of "California."
 Farmer was joined by two guitarists and female dancers to perform a sensual rendition of the song, while the background featured a cyberpunk cityscape.
 "M'effondre" was then performed with the short film Ghost Cell playing in the background, which depicted "an organic Paris seen as a cell through a virtual microscope."
 Towards the end, the dancers emerged on two stage blocks that were lifted up for the performance of "L'Âme-stram-gram."
 The song was mixed with Rammstein's 1997 song "Du hast."
 The act ended with a hip-hop inspired dance interlude.